-Android 12: The full scoop.
+Android 12: The hearsay.

 We’ve seen a few little secrets let slip by Google, who stated in a blog post that the new update would make things easier when it comes to the app store.

 Android 12 is said to make it easier for people to use other app stores on their devices, without compromising these pre-existing safety measures.
 This is great news for everyone, especially those of you with little ones.

 There hasn’t been any further discussions on how this will work, but TechRadar seem to think it may involve making options more well known and visible.
 If you’re an app fanatic and love to download anything and everything, this is great for you.